IST356M001SP25/assignment-04-DylanStafeil1/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I learned how to use Pandas with Streamlit to create a streamlit website for a universal dataset processor and browser.
+I didn't really run into any problems with this assignment.